Copyright The OpenTelemetry Authors

 [docs] @abc.abstractmethod def force_flush(self, timeout_millis: int = 30000): """Export all the received logs to the configured Exporter that have not yet been exported.
 Args: timeout_millis: The maximum amount of time to wait for logs to be exported.
 Returns: False if the timeout is exceeded, True otherwise. """

 [docs] def emit(self, record: logging.LogRecord) -> None: """ Emit a record.
 Skip emitting if logger is NoOp.
-The record is translated to OTel format, and then sent across the pipeline. """ if not isinstance(self._logger, NoOpLogger): self._logger.emit(self._translate(record))
+The record is translated to OTel format, and then sent across the pipeline. """ logger = get_logger(record.name, logger_provider=self._logger_provider) if not isinstance(logger, NoOpLogger): logger.emit(self._translate(record))

 [docs] def flush(self) -> None: """ Flushes the logging output.
-Skip flushing if logger is NoOp. """ if not isinstance(self._logger, NoOpLogger): self._logger_provider.force_flush()
+Skip flushing if logging_provider has no force_flush method. """ if hasattr(self._logger_provider, "force_flush") and callable( self._logger_provider.force_flush ): self._logger_provider.force_flush()

 [docs] def emit(self, record: LogRecord): """Emits the :class:`LogData` by associating :class:`LogRecord` and instrumentation info. """ log_data = LogData(record, self._instrumentation_scope) self._multi_log_record_processor.emit(log_data)